liqs02/IFJV/README.md

 # Incredibly Fast Json Validator

 Note: project is still in development.
+In the `issues` section, you can see future features.

 IFJV provides fast json validation in java using a defined schema.
 The scalability of the algorithm is close to O(n), where n is equal to the number of characters in the json.
 Currently it supports only strongly typed json schema.